v0lta/PyTorch-Wavelet-Toolbox/examples/speed_tests/readme.md

 ## Ptwt - Speed - Tests

-To run the speed tests install [pywt](https://pywavelets.readthedocs.io/en/latest/install.html) and [pytorch-wavelets](https://github.com/fbcotter/pytorch_wavelets) in addition to our ptwt.
+To run the speed tests, install [pywt](https://pywavelets.readthedocs.io/en/latest/install.html) and [pytorch-wavelets](https://github.com/fbcotter/pytorch_wavelets) in addition to our ptwt.
 The numbers below were measured using an NVIDIA RTX A4000 graphics card and an Intel(R) Xeon(R) W-2235 CPU @ 3.80GHz.
 We ship performant software.
-GPU runtime was on par or ahead of competing libraries during our measurements in Mai 2023.
+This readme lists our measurement results below. `run_all.sh` re-runs these tests on your machine.

 ### 1D-FWT